Inka Nikkei in Miami

 - When was Inka Nikkei in Miami last inspected?

-- Inka Nikkei in Miami was last inspected by Florida DBPR on March 12, 2026.
-The result was: Call Back - Extension given, pending.
+- Inka Nikkei in Miami was last inspected by Florida DBPR on May 11, 2026.
+The result was: Warning Issued.

 - What are the most common violations at Inka Nikkei in Miami?

-- The most frequently cited violations at Inka Nikkei in Miami are: Clean multi-use utensils, Proper hand/arm washing, Employee health policy.
+- The most frequently cited violations at Inka Nikkei in Miami are: Clean multi-use utensils, Proper hand/arm washing, Management awareness.

 - How many health inspections has Inka Nikkei in Miami had?